He's Coming to Me

-He's Coming to Me (เขามาเชงเม้งข้างๆ หลุมผมครับ; RTGS: Khao Ma Chengmeng Khang Khang Lum Phom Khrap), also known as Come to Me, is a 2019 Thai television series starring Prachaya Ruangroj (Singto) and Pawat Chittsawangdee (Ohm).
+He's Coming to Me (เขามาเชงเม้งข้างๆ หลุมผมครับ; RTGS: Khao Ma Chengmeng Khang Khang Lum Phom Khrap), also known as Come to Me, is a 2019 Thai BL television series starring Prachaya Ruangroj and Pawat Chittsawangdee.
 Directed by Aof Noppharnach and produced by GMMTV, the series was one of the thirteen television series for 2019 launched by GMMTV in their "Wonder Th13teen" event on 5 November 2018.
 It premiered on LINE TV on 7 March 2019, airing on Thursdays at 20:00 ICT.
 The series concluded on 25 April 2019.

 Synopsis

-Med (Prachaya Ruangroj) died over 20 years ago with no one ever looking after his grave.
+Mes (Prachaya Ruangroj) died over 20 years ago with no one ever looking after his grave.
 Now, living as a ghost, all he does is sit and lie all day waiting for someone to visit him during the Qingming day — an event which happens only once in every year.
 Until one day, a boy named Thun (Nattapat Nimjirawat), together with his father, visits the cemetery.
-He comes across Med's untended grave and decides to offer some food.
+He comes across Mes's untended grave and decides to offer some food.
 He promises to come back every year until Med discovers that the now teenage Thun (Pawat Chittsawangdee) can actually see him.
-Thun's attention makes Med feel good about their relationship through their travels until such time that he gets to stay in Thun's dorm.
+Thun's attention makes Mes feel good about their relationship through their travels until such time that he gets to stay in Thun's dorm.
 Despite living in two different worlds, Thun's affection towards him fuels his desire to find out the truth on the mystery surrounding his death.